Transmissible Spongiform Encephalopathy

 For their study, Soto and colleagues injected brain tissue from a confirmed Alzheimer’s patient into mice, which, without exposure to such material, would never develop these alterations.

-They also injected a similar amount of brain tissue into a second group of similarly bred mice, except in that group (the controls), the injected tissue came from someone who did not have Alzheimer’s.
+They also injected a similar amount of brain tissue into a second group of similarly bred mice, except in that group (the controls), the injected tissue came from someone who did not have Alzheimer’s disease.

 The results showed that none of the control mice went on to develop signs of Alzheimer’s, while all those injected with Alzheimer’s brain tissue developed plaques and other hallmarks of the disease.